stephenharris/Event-Organiser/readme.txt

 * Supports 'pretty permalinks' for event pages, event archives, event category and venue pages.
 * (Optionally) automatically delete expired events.

-= Planned Features =

-* Introducing actions and filters to allow developers or plug-ins to modify and interact with Event Organiser.
-* Allowing users to exclude or include specific dates in an event's schedule.
-* Dashboard widgets (upcoming events / expiring events).

 = Localisation =
 A big thank you to those who have provided translations for Event Organiser